 The deadline for the registration of the employees’ remuneration increase with the I.S.
 “ERGANI” is extended to 28/02/2019 (from 16/02/2019), due to the change of the minimum salary.

 Specifically, by 28/02/2019 companies and employers should submit the E4 form (Table of Personnel), supplemented only by the data regarding the change in remuneration, resulting from the increase of the minimum salary.

 By the decision of the Administrative Supreme Court (89/2019), freelancers, who were registered in the past with the tax authorities, but ceased their professional activity and subsequently started a new profession, are considered as “new professionals” and are exempted for another 5 years from the payment of the entrepreneurship duty.

 This exemption applies irrespective of whether the initial registration as entrepreneur had taken place prior to the five years period from when the tax liability arose and regardless of whether the liable person had completed five years of his initial professional activity.

-You can download the pdf file here.
+You can download the Tax-i in pdf file here.